yialexlee/Comhelper/README.md

 6) Click on Advanced Properties button which is at the right of Change Icon button.Tick the checkbox of Run as Administrator and click ok.

-7) Click Appy button and ok button.Now you have done the setup.
+7) Click on Apply button and ok button.Now you have done the setup.

 Setup Tutorial:https://drive.google.com/file/d/1nWm1dvmQ6dtvMuK9XbBrOV8Nr4IxmCLH/view?usp=sharing